 Starting a garden is no easy job.
-Serious-time and effort have to be dedicated to achieving great results.
+Serious time and effort have to be dedicated to achieving outstanding results.
 The right approach to vegetable gardening is to plan it well, start small, and grow what works in your area with the least trouble.
-Here is a list of top easy crops to grow for new gardeners.
+Here is a list of the top easy crops to grow for new gardeners.

 Artichokes & Cardoons

 Artichokes and Cardoons are from the thistle family.
-They are not very popular amongst gardeners, especially newbies, despite their humble growing needs.
+Unfortunately, they are not very popular amongst gardeners, especially newbies, despite their humble growing needs.

 Once you plant your artichokes or cardoons, they will survive in that spot for years.
-They will send out new shoots every new season, making them budget-friendly also.
+In addition, they will send out new shoots every new season, making them budget-friendly also.
 Read more about growing them here.

 Asparagus is another easy vegetable to grow.
-It only needs one dedicated spot, and it will live there for years.
-The only downside is that you should not harvest from it the first two years of growth.
-This will allow it to grow a stronger root system for the coming years.
+It only needs one dedicated spot and will live there for years.
+The only downside is that you should not harvest from it during the first two years of growth.
+This will allow it to grow a more robust root system in the coming years.

 Broad beans are an underrated vegetable in the USA.
-They are very easy to grow from seed and mostly care-free.
+They are easy to grow from seed and mostly carefree.
 They only need some support system to prevent them from tipping over in strong winds.

 When we say Chinese cabbage, Napa cabbage comes to mind.
-But the truth is that Chinese cabbage is a group of of vegetables that fall in the same category, such as Pack Choi, Sweet Choi, Tatsoi and so on.
+But the truth is that Chinese cabbage is a group of vegetables that fall in the same category, such as Pack Choi, Sweet Choi, Tatsoi, etc.

-These Asian greens are very easy to grow.
+These Asian greens are straightforward to grow.
 They are fast to germinate, easy to transplant, and quick to reach maturity.
-They will be a great choice for someone who is starting a garden.
+So they will be an excellent choice for someone starting a garden.
 The only issue you might meet with them is the cabbage looper caterpillar.
-And the easiest way to deal with it is to use mesh cover on your plants.
+And the easiest way to deal with it is to use a mesh cover on your plants.
 Learn more on how to grow Chinese cabbage here.

 Fennel is very easy to grow in the home garden.
-You just throw the seeds in the soil, cover them slightly and watch them thrive.
-Again, this is not a fast-growing vegetable but fairly carefree.
-It has no pest problem and not a major disease.
+You throw the seeds in the soil, cover them slightly and watch them thrive.
+Again, this is not a fast-growing vegetable but is relatively carefree.
+It has no pest problem and is not a significant disease.